incrediblesound/JedLang/README.md

 (@ (> 4 3)) //=> True
 (@ (< 1 0)) //=> False
 ```
-And a conditional function that works like this:
+And a conditional function that takes a boolean function as its first argument:
 ```shell
 (? <boolean func> <return if true> <return if false>)